 - Call 911 immediately if you see a child in a vehicle alone!

-As a personal injury law firm, Davis Law Group has seen many catatrophic injuries from back up accidents.
+As a leading child injury law firm in Seattle, Davis Law Group has seen many catatrophic injuries from back up accidents.
 Take all of the suggested precautions to ensure that your child never experiences injury from a non traffic vehicle accident.